-The SPT "N"-values measured within the fine granular deposits ranged from 3 to 31 blows per 300 mm of penetration, indicating a variable very loose to dense compactness condition, but typically exhibiting a loose to compact compactness condition.
+The SPT "N"-values measured within the fine granular deposits ranged from 3 to 35 blows per 300 mm of penetration, indicating a variable very loose to dense relative density.
 Natural moisture contents were measured between 2 and 27%, indicating damp to saturated moisture conditions.